andy2046/gopie/docs/bloom.md

     Clear()
 }
 ```
-Bloom represents the interface for bloom filter.
+Bloom is the standard bloom filter.